KarolSU96/focus-nest-drf-api/README.md

     -   `SECRET_KEY`: Your secret key.
     -   `ALLOWED_HOST`: Your Heroku app's URL.

-### 7. Deploy to Heroku
+### 10. Deploy to Heroku
 - Click the 'Deploy' tab.
 - Under 'Deployment Method' select 'GitHub' and connect to your repo.
 - In the 'Manual Deploy' section choose 'main' as the branch and click 'Deploy Branch'

-### 8. Open the deployed site
+### 11. Open the deployed site

 - Your APi will be deployed shortly.
 Once complete, you'll get link to the deployed site.

 ## Acknowledgements

 - Code Institute DRF Toutorial which this project was inspired by.
-Sniplets for dj-rest-auth bugfix, aswell as the code that handles the changing URL for Gitpod Workspaces.
+Sniplets for dj-rest-auth bugfix( logout view), aswell as the code that handles the changing URL for Gitpod Workspaces.
 I also borrowed the basic profile image from CI.
 - Django/ Rest API Documentation
 - Django Extensions for generating the Data Model
 - [This Stack Overflow article](https://stackoverflow.com/questions/70508568/django-csrf-trusted-origins-not-working-as-expected) which helped me fix the issue with CSRF error.
+- This Stack article which ended my 2 day batttle with a bug https://stackoverflow.com/questions/57853288/react-warning-maximum-update-depth-exceeded